 Life in remission(Finishing college and having an international adventure)

-After I realized how emotionally scarring my interactions with him were, I set myself up with two separate off-campus experiences for the next year.
+After I realized how emotionally scarring my interactions with my ex were, I set myself up with two separate off-campus experiences for the next year.

 When I got home for the summer, I knew that I would not be returning to my college campus until my final term(the university I attended had three 10-week terms instead of the more standard two semesters).

 In the fall, I went to Woods Hole, Massachusetts for an amazing semester of ecological studies at the Marine Biological Laboratory.
 While I got a little twitchy at the midterms and final, I otherwise was symptom-free.

 For the winter term, I flew to London, and spent 11 glorious weeks covering my fine arts requirement by watching(and analyzing) theatrical performances and learning a bit about both scientific and music history.